mnielsen/finding_scenius/finding_scenius.md

 100,000 and, provided the town had some sort of artistic community, he would still have matured into a great artist.

-What I show in the appendix is that it's not possible to account for the creativity we find in Florence, even by the luck of the draw.
+The appendix shows is that it's not possible to account for the creativity we find in Florence, even by the luck of the draw.
 Instead, we must take seriously the _scenius hypothesis_, i.e., the notion that while intrinsic properties are important, the environment in which a creative type works may be far more important.